pingcap/tidb-operator/docs/references/tidb-backup-configuration.md

 - The endpoint of ceph object storage

+> **Note:**

-> **Note**: Once you set any variables under `ceph` section, the backup data will be uploaded to ceph object storage, namely, you have to keep the configuration intact.
+> Once you set any variables under `ceph` section, the backup data will be uploaded to ceph object storage, namely, you have to keep the configuration intact.

 ### `ceph.bucket`